 Arts and Culture

-The Greater Sudbury municipal immigration portal is funded and administered through the Ministry of Citizenship, Immigration and International Trade, as part of the Municipal Immigration Information Online (MIIO) Program.
+The Greater Sudbury municipal immigration portal is funded and administered through the Ministry of Citizenship and Immigration, as part of the Municipal Immigration Information Online (MIIO) Program.
 Visit the Cities and Towns section of OntarioImmigration.ca for other municipal immigration portals.